Ulfberht swords: Number and distribution

-A total of 167 Ulfberht swords have been found, mostly in Scandinavia and around the Baltic Sea.
+A total of 167 Ulfberht swords have been found, mostly in the Fennoscandia region and around the Baltic Sea.
 The number of swords found in Finland is unclear; Stalsberg identifies 14 Finnish Ulfberht swords, but Moilanen identifies 31.
 In general, the exact number of swords found is debatable due to the fragmentary condition of some artifacts, and because some inscriptions appear to refer to the Ulfberht type rather than indicating that a specimen actually belongs to the type.

 The prevalence of Ulfberht swords in the archaeological record of Northern Europe does not imply that such swords were more widely used there than in Francia; the pagan practice of placing weapons in warrior graves greatly favours the archaeological record in regions of Europe that were still pagan (and indeed most of the Ulfberht swords found in Norway are from warrior graves), while swords found in continental Europe and England after the 7th century are mostly limited to stray finds; e.g., in riverbeds.
 This is supported by the change in geographical distribution noted in the late Viking Age, when much of previously Pagan Europe was Christianized.
 None of the Norwegian Ulfberht swords are dated later than the early—middle 11th century, which coincides with the end of Pagan burial rites in the area.